 Many trademark registration authorities do not prevent other parties from registering trademarks, which could be similar to your own trademark.
 Therefore, third parties are able to register, either by chance or on purpose, identical marks concerning the exactly same products and services as your own protected mark.

 Such later registered similar marks can cause confusion on the scope of the rights of your mark and dilute the protection offered by the mark.
 If the situation is allowed to continue for a sufficiently

-long time, it is practically impossible to reject registrations of similar marks.
-This leads to unclarity in the market on the protection of the own mark.
+long time, it is practically impossible to have registrations of similar marks revoked.
+This leads to uncertainty in the market on the protection offered by your trademark.
 By monitoring trademark registers we are able to detect applications concerning similar marks and prevent the registration of such marks.
-The registration can be prevented by contacting the counterpart or by filing oppositions to the registration authorities.
+The registration can be prevented by contacting the counterpart or by filing oppositions with the relevant registration authorities.

-Before starting the surveillance, the products and services as well as the countries to be monitored are defined.
-Typically, such surveillance is determined by the protection of the own mark by considering the trademark classes and countries, in which the mark is protected.
+Before starting the monitoring process, the products and services as well as the countries to be monitored are defined.
+Typically, the scope of the monitoring is determined by the protection offered by your own mark and by considering the trademark classes and countries in which the mark is protected.

 Let us help you!
 Leave us your contact information and our experts will be in touch.